 Failure to submit necessary information and plans requested by the Commission;

 Failure to meet the design specifications, performance standards and/or other requirements in regulations of the Commission;

+Failure to meet the design specifications, performance standards and/or other requirements of the Wetlands Protection Act (G.L. c.
+131 §40) and regulations (310 CMR 10.00);

 Failure to avoid or prevent significant or cumulative adverse effects upon the interests protected by this bylaw;